-Access to commercial e-resources is essential for research and education.
+Access to e-resources is essential for research and education.
 Although more journal articles are available in open access, many are still behind the paywall.
-High subscription costs create a major barrier for libraries and their users in developing and transition countries.
+High subscription costs remain an issue for libraries and their users in developing and transition countries.
 At the same time, high Article Processing Charges prohibit authors from publishing in open access.

 WHAT WE DO

-We are pleased to announce the publication of our 2018 Annual Report, celebrating (...)
+We are pleased to announce the publication of our 2022 Annual Report, in which we (...)